Sexual Assault Prevention Tips

 If someone is following you, find a safe place or ask for assistance from others.

 While driving, maintain your car’s condition and park in well-lit areas.
-Always lock your doors, even for short stops, and be mindful of checking the seats and floor before getting in.
+Always lock your doors, even for short stops, and check the seats and floor before getting in.

 Drive with all doors locked and avoid picking up hitchhikers.
 If you experience a flat tire, drive to a safe, well-lit location before changing it.
 Underground or enclosed parking garages should be approached with caution.
 And it’s best not to go alone if possible.

-If you suspect you’re being followed, try not to drive straight home.
+If you suspect you’re being followed, don’t drive straight home.
 Instead, head to the nearest police or fire station and honk your horn for assistance.

 Alternatively, find an open gas station or business where you can safely call the police.
 Only leave your car if you’re confident you can enter a building safely, and try to remember the license plate number and description of the vehicle following you.